 The blanket can weigh anywhere from 10 to 20 pounds and is weighted down by beads lined inside the blanket that work like a deep tissue massage.
 This weight apparently can create serotonin in your body, of which some of that becomes melatonin and helps you get your rest.

 If you’ve been dealing with insomnia symptoms for more than 2–3 weeks, especially if you’re unsure why, then talk to your doctor about potential treatment options.
 It’s possible that your insomnia is the symptom or side effect of another problem, so it’s important to identify the underlying cause.

-Before self-treating insomnia with drugs, alcohol or other medications, I strongly suggest you discuss with your doctor or therapist what types of insomnia remedies may help.
+Before self-treating insomnia with drugs, alcohol or other medications, discuss with your healthcare professional what types of insomnia remedies may help.

 - Insomnia is habitual sleeplessness or the inability to sleep.
 There are many insomnia causes which can include: stress, poor lifestyle habits, poor diet, mental health issues, illness, chronic pain, and use of some medications.